 Windy conditions will ruffle their feathers and compromise their ability to stay warm.
 Even a spot heater in the coop defeats its purpose in the long run, not to mention it’s a major fire risk.
 Chickens would indeed huddle under a heat lamp, but when they move away from it their feathers are not fluffed up and they’ll be cold.
 They do better in a consistent climate, not fluctuating temps.
 So you have a choice, either confine them to a totally heated shelter all winter or don’t provide them any heat at all.

 Your chickens will roost together at night to keep each other warm, make sure they have enough space to do this.
 Check on them at night, you shouldn’t see any birds on the ground, or roosting alone.
 This is an indication they couldn’t find a spot with the others.
 If you only have one or two chickens, rather than providing a heat source, do them a favor and get another chicken.

-Keep the coop clean, change litter weekly.
-Damp conditions from droppings not only compromise chickens ability to stay warm, but contribute to the risk of respiratory illness.
-If your chickens are free roam during the day, it’s a wise decision to keep their water outside the coop.
+Keep the coop clean, and change litter weekly.
+Damp conditions from droppings not only compromise chickens’ ability to stay warm but contribute to the risk of respiratory illness.
+If your chickens are free-roam during the day, it’s a wise decision to keep their water outside the coop.
 It isn’t necessary to provide water at night, it only increases unwanted moisture in the coop.
-Ventilation is good, drafts are bad.
-If there’s gaps in the coop walls, patch them.
+Ventilation is good, and drafts are bad.
+If there are gaps in the coop walls, patch them.
 You don’t have to spend a lot of money, be creative!
 Save those empty feed bags, they’re a great way to insulate a coop!

 My personal choice is deep pine shavings.
 Many people use straw, but it has a tendency to mold, be brittle, and pokey, which can cause irritated vents on your birds.